jbotesazan/Phase-3-movie_app_112221/README.md

      </details>
 <br/>

-2. Create a menu.
-Start by using puts to print a few strings.
-"Welcome to Flatiron Movies" ,  "Please choose an option:", "1.
-List all Movies", "0. to exit"
+2. Create a new file.
+Ticket.rb in the lib folder.
+Create a Ticket Class in Ticket.rb.
+Back in cli.rb, refactor the create_ticket method to print Ticket.new to the console.
+Test that a Ticket is being created.
+You should see `#<Ticket:some mix of numbers and characters>` in the console.

  <details>
       <summary>